Vikash8294/Handwritten-Digit-Recognition-using-TensorFlow-Keras-/README.md

-# MNIST Dataset Using TensorFlow with Real Camera Capture
+# Handwritten Digit Recognition using TensorFlow/Keras with Real Camera Capture

 This project demonstrates how to build, train, and evaluate a simple neural network on the MNIST dataset using TensorFlow and Keras.
 It also showcases capturing images using a real webcam in Google Colab for further experimentation or custom data collection.